OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/introduction/introduction.md

     The date/time associated with the data value corresponds to the end of the interval.
     For example, precipitation (rain or snow recorded as melt) is often recorded as an accumulation over some interval.
-    Accumulated values are typically available as a regular time series, although this is not a requirement (e.g., precipitation might be accumulated between times that a rain gage is read and emptied).
+    Accumulated values are typically available as a regular time series, although this is not a requirement (e.g., accumulated precipitation might by measured by a sensor with date/time reflecting a change in the value).
+    For interval time series, a statistic may be used, such as `Total`.
 *   Mean (`MEAN`):  The data value represents the mean value of observations during the preceding interval.
     The date/time associated with the data value corresponds to the end of the interval.
     The mean includes values after the previous timestamp and including the current timestamp.